aamirjaved844/matterflow/README.md

-This is research project to build data flows for Matter IoT devices.
+This is a research project to build data flows for Matter based IoT devices.
 The project builds on the work from the [Visual Programming project](https://github.com/PyWorkflowApp/visual-programming) and is based on React, React Bootstrap and [react-diagrams](https://github.com/projectstorm/react-diagrams)

 # User Interface Example